Bradfield/algos/book/recursion/stack-frames-implementing-recursion.md

 Notice that now we can simply pop the characters off the stack and concatenate them into the final result, `'1010'`.

-![Strings Placed on the Stack During Conversion](figures/recursion-stack.png)
+![Strings placed on the stack during conversion](figures/recursion-stack.png)

 The previous example gives us some insight into how Python implements a recursive function call.
 When a function is called in Python, a **stack